The FreeGSNKE Pulse Design Tool (FPDT): a computational framework for evolutive plasma scenario and control design: Summary and outlook

 \section{Summary and outlook}

 This paper presents the FPDT, a simulation framework for axisymmetric tokamak plasma equilibria that couples FreeGSNKE's evolutive equilibrium solver with a new customisable virtual PCS class.
-This class enables both feedforward and feedback plasma current, shape parameter, and vertical position control alongside direct FF coil current drives.
-While inspired by the MAST-U PCS, our digital replica is machine agnostic, allowing users to also specify machine-specific safety limits, constraints, and control settings.
-Its modularity also facilitates customisation of the control algorithms.
+While the virtual PCS presented here reflects the MAST-U control architecture, the modular design of the FPDT means that alternative magnetic control strategies such as isoflux or gap control can be implemented by substituting the relevant controller components without modifying the underlying equilibrium solver or communication infrastructure.

 We validate the efficacy of the FPDT by re-simulating existing MAST-U shots with advanced divertor configurations, using the same feedback/feedforward reference waveforms and control settings as in the real discharge.
 The simulations show excellent quantitative agreement with both reference waveforms and experimental measurements from the discharge itself.
 The agreement observed in the evolved coil currents is particularly noteworthy, as any discrepancy between measured data and the simulations would be expected to accumulate over time and manifest itself as a progressively increasing deviation.
-This level of agreement is achieved despite the absence of non-inductive current drive in the simulations, suggesting the model is well suited to machines such as MAST-U, where non-inductive contributions to plasma current are limited.
 Small divergences in the coil current trajectories are observed nonetheless, and are likely due to small inaccuracies in the machine calibration---something to investigate in future work.

-Three different simulation modes were compared: NL, PwLD, and PWL, with the latter two capable of automatically updating their respective linearisations of the dynamics (and GS for PwL) as a simulation progresses.
-With respect to the plasma current, shape, and position control, the NL mode provides the most accurate simulations from which to compare the other two modes, albeit at a considerably steeper computational cost.
+Three different simulation modes were compared: NL, PwLD, and PwL, with the latter two capable of automatically updating their respective linearisations of the dynamics (and GS for PwL) as a simulation progresses.
 We show, however, that both the PwLD and PwL modes can produce trajectories with accuracy comparable to the NL mode, while reducing computational cost by approximately an order of magnitude.
 Using either of these piecewise linear modes enables the rapid evolution of key plasma parameters, with turnaround times of only a few minutes, making them well suited to inter-shot plasma scenario development and control design.